junaga/invita-dev/html.md

 #### `<div>` Division

-A generel purpose element or container.
+The generel purpose element, or container for attributes.
 If there exists a semantically more meaningfull element it should be used.

 ### Text content elements

-Elements that contain the written word.
+Elements that display the written word.

 #### `<p>` Paragraph

-- simple, line wrapped text
 - exists in Markdown (has no statement/operator)

 #### `<h1>` - `<h6>` Heading

-- Heading/Title of sections
+- Heading of sections
 - exists in Markdown

 #### `<blockquote>` Block Quotation

 - quote entire paragraphs
 - exists in Markdown
-- you can `cite` the quote source URL
+- you can `cite` the quotes source URL

 ### Inline text elements